 Don’t skimp out on insurance

 Seriously, if you can’t afford travel insurance, you can’t afford to go on a working holiday.
 You will not have the same rights to medical coverage as you do at home and it is important not to underestimate this.
-Remember, valid insurance is a condition of your working holiday visa or work permit.
+Medical care in a foreign country can be very expensive.

 Take as much money as you can